Frequently asked questions

 Currently, most corona warning apps are only available in the respective app stores of each country.
 This is due to the fact that the app users mostly live in the respective country.
 Also, the processes behind the app, including those related to testing, are based on the respective national health structures.

 Efforts are also being made to ensure that the various European corona warning apps can communicate with each other on a cross-border basis and exchange warnings (interoperability).
 Initial European guidelines for architecture, data protection and data security have already been agreed at European level, and the gateway functionalities are currently being set up.
+The European Commission tasked T-Systems and SAP with the job of setting up a software platform for exchanging corona warnings across national borders.
+According to the plans by the EU Commission, the European gateway server required for using the Corona-Warn-App across national borders should be installed by the end of the summer.

 A warning by the app is not sufficient on its own, but serves as a notification to get in touch with the healthcare system.
 If you receive a warning from the app, you should contact a medical specialist to clarify the further course of action.
 If you test positive for corona, you can get a medical certificate for sick leave and are entitled to continued salary payment.
 If the health authorities order you into quarantine, your employer continues to pay your salary/wages.
 Your employer will in turn be compensated by the state authorities responsible, which differ from state to state.
 In all other respects, there are also no major differences to the "analogue" situation, in which a person is informed about a potentially high-risk encounter by a third party.
 The app is an important tool to help the authorities responsible take action as soon as possible, and implement the necessary measures.